website-scraper/node-website-scraper/README.md

  - `urls`: array of urls to load and filenames for them *(required, see example below)*
  - `urlFilter`: function which is called for each url to check whether it should be scraped. *(optional, see example below)*
  - `directory`: path to save loaded files *(required)*
+ - `filenameGenerator`: name of one of the bundled filenameGenerators, or a custom filenameGenerator function *(optional, default: 'byType')*
  - `defaultFilename`: filename for index page *(optional, default: 'index.html')*
  - `prettifyUrls`: whether urls should be 'prettified', by having the `defaultFilename` removed *(optional, default: false)*
  - `sources`: array of objects to load, specifies selectors and attribute values to select files for loading *(optional, see default value in `lib/config/defaults.js`)*